-Let us come back to other related work.
-Co-clustering (bi-clustering) can be applied to Boolean data [19].
-It provides linked partitions on both dimensions and it tends to compute rectangles with mainly true (resp. false) values.
-Heuristic techniques (i.e., local optimization) enable to compute one bi-partition, i.e., a quite restrictive collection of dense bi-sets.
-In fact, bi-clustering provides a global structure over the data while fault-tolerant formal concepts are typical local patterns which can lead to the discovery of unexpected but yet relevant local associations.
-Another approach for dense rectangle mining (geometric tiles) has been proposed in [12].
-It is however limited to the special case where a built-in order exists on both dimensions.
-We could also consider previous approaches to fault-tolerant mono-dimensional set pattern mining [20, 21].
-The extension of such dense sets to bi-sets is difficult: the connection which associates objects to properties and vice-versa is neither increasing nor decreasing.
+Co-clustering (or bi-clustering) can be also applied to extract fault-tolerant bi-clusters [11, 20] from boolean data.
+It provides linked partitions on both dimensions and tend to compute rectangles with mainly true (resp. false) values.
+Heuristic techniques (i.e., local optimization) enable to compute one bipartition, i.e., a quite restrictive collection of dense bi-sets.
+In fact, bi-clustering provides a global structure over the data while fault-tolerant formal concepts are typical local patterns.
+In other terms, these bi-sets are relevant but they constitute a quite restrictive collection of dense bi-sets which lack from formal properties.